Tom Neale – 16 years on an island

 It took Neale 6 months of hard work to make the pier, but only 1 day after it was completed a storm hit the area and destroyed it, after which he didn’t try and build it again.

-In May of 1954 Neale injured his back by throwing an anchor from his boat, and after being able to make it back to his hut, he lay there almost paralysed for 4 days.
-Luckily for him a passing yacht stopped at the island, and the couple on board found Neale and stayed with him until he was able to walk again.
-After they left they notified the Cook island Government who sent a ship for Neale 2 week later.
+In May of 1954, Neale injured his back by throwing an anchor from his boat, and after being able to make it back to his hut, he lay there almost paralyzed for 4 days.
+Luckily for him, a passing yacht stopped at the island, and the couple on board found Neale and stayed with him until he was able to walk again.
+After they left they notified the Cook Island Government who sent a ship for Neale 2 weeks later.

 He lived on the island for 10 years before being taken ill with stomach cancer and returned to Rarotonga for treatment.
 He died 8 months later and is now buried in the RSA cemetery in Rarotonga.